pebonte/AAindex/README.md

 pip install numpy
 pip install scipy
 ```
-3. A Google chrome webdriver depending on OS:
+#### 3. A Google chrome webdriver depending on OS.
 In the root of the git, a MAC OSX chromedriver is given.
-You need to download an Linux chromedriver and put it in the root in order to run the program.
+You need to download a Linux chromedriver and put it in the root of the git in order to run the program.
 You can download it [here](https://chromedriver.storage.googleapis.com/index.html?path=2.45/)

-## Run the program
+### Run the program

 (Not necessary, data are already retrieved)
 ```